TerfyHorizon/Exportify/README.md

-# Exportify
+# ExportifyX

-**Exportify** is a fully local, cross-platform Python tool that exports Spotify playlists to TXT, CSV, Markdown, or JSON — through a clean Web-based dashboard or command-line interface.
+**ExportifyX** is a fully local, cross-platform Python tool that exports Spotify playlists to TXT, CSV, Markdown, or JSON — through a clean Web-based dashboard or command-line interface.

 - 🎧 No installation